nens/lizard-docs/source/e_release_notes.rst

 * Async (bulk) timeseries events import in API - The API now includes functionality for asynchronous import of bulk timeseries events, improving efficiency and performance for large data sets.

-* Vulnerable Buildings Analysis - A functionality is added to Lizard allowing you to determine vulnerable buildings based on waterdepth maps.
+* Vulnerable Buildings Analysis - An experimental functionality added to Lizard to allow you to determine vulnerable buildings based on waterdepth maps.

 February 20th 2024